brandonvilla21/module-federation/README.md

 }),
 ```

-This is the main piece of configuration in order to share dependencies of this second project with the first one.
+This is the main piece of configuration in order to share the dependencies of this second project with the first one.

 Before consuming this second application from the first one, let's create the Counter component: